top of page

 What is DBT?

-While many clinicians say that they offer this approach, DBT was originally designed to act as a comprehensive treatment for people with a wide range of challenges.
+While many clinicians say that they offer this approach, Dialectical Behavior Therapy was originally designed to act as a comprehensive treatment for people with a wide range of challenges, including borderline personality disorder, anxiety disorders, and issues with emotional regulation.
 That’s why DBT has four distinct parts of treatment – individual therapy, DBT skills group, phone coaching, and team consultation for therapists.
 Without any one of these components, it’s simply not DBT.

 At CCBH we offer full comprehensive DBT treatment to those who can benefit.
 Research has shown that some people can gain a lot from just doing the DBT skills group.
-While we don’t think this is the best choice for everyone, we do offer DBT Skills Group as a stand-alone service for some people who already have an individual therapist and are looking to learn about skills.
+While we don’t think this is the best choice for everyone, we do offer DBT Skills Group as a stand-alone service for some people who already have an individual therapist and are looking to learn about communication skills, emotion regulation, and distress tolerance.

 “It is hard to be happy without a life worth living.
 This is a fundamental tenet of DBT.
 Of course, all lives are worth living in reality.
 No life is not worth living.
 But what is important is that you experience your life as worth living—one that is satisfying, and one that brings happiness.”